cis-famu/oer-assignment-group-4-1/Chapter-4.md

 }<br>

 ### Review Questions
+1. What does a software patch aim to do in programming?
+   a) Optimize code for better performance
+   b) Introduce new features into existing code
+   c) Fix a bug in the original code
+   d) Enhance code readability

+2. What was the problem with the initial program that required the addition of a software patch?
+   a) The code had syntax errors
+   b) The loop control variable was not properly managed
+   c) The file couldn't be opened for reading
+   d) The output formatting was incorrect

+3. How was the issue resolved without adding a software patch in the rewritten code?
+   a) By introducing new variables
+   b) By correctly setting the values of the loop control variable
+   c) By changing the file reading mechanism
+   d) By modifying the output display format

+Answers 1.
+C, 2.
+B, 3.
+B

 ## Debugging Loops
 Most times, the complier will identify errors, like syntax errors.
 If there are logical errors, we have to personally look for them.